marylkayoe/mousePerformanceAnalysis/BEAMCROSS/readme.md

 The total number of detected slips in a trial is then given by $n_{\text{slips}}$.

 The algorithm is implemented in the `detectSlips.m` function, which processes the video data and mouse mask to identify slip events based on the computed weighted movement trace.
-See details below.
+See details in the documentation below.

 ## Overview of the code